Chestirito/unit-4-game/README.md

 # Crystal Collector

 ## Instructions
-- Game were users try to match the number by clicking on the crystals
+- Match the number by clicking on the crystals
 - Crystal values are assigned randomly each round

 ## Overview
-- Game is functional
+- Math game
 - Made with jQuery

 Value for each crystal is console logged